yechankorea/An-Introduction-to-DL-for-the-Physical-Layer/README.md

 # An-Introduction-to-DL-for-the-Physical-
-## An introduction to Deep learning for thr Physical layer
+## An introduction to Deep learning for the Physical layer

 ### default parameter
 ```